flutter/website/src/release/breaking-changes/ignoringsemantics-migration.md

 ---
 title: Migration guide for ignoringSemantics in IgnorePointer and its friend
-description: Removal of ignoringSemantics in IgnorePointer and its friend.
+description: Removal of ignoringSemantics in IgnorePointer and related classes.
 ---

 ## Summary